esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ::: callout

-You noticed tin the previous outputs the `tensor()` and `torch()` wrappers around the arrays of integers.
+You noticed in the previous outputs the `tensor()` and `torch()` wrappers around the arrays of integers.
 This is showing that the `transformers` library uses `pytorch` underneath, one of the most popular libraries for Deep Learning in Python.
 Pytorch's basic unit is the Tensor.

 A *tensor* is a generalization for multidimentional array data.
 By convention, a vector is a 1-dimensional sequence of scalar numbers (or a 1-dim tensor), a matrix is a 2-dimensional sequence (2-dim tensor) and for N-dimensions where N > 2 we use the concept of tensor.